 - Promote Harmonized Accessibility Standards — coordinate with relevant standards bodies and groups to promote harmonization.

-These deliverables are complemented by project management, dissemination, and engagement efforts.
+These deliverables were complemented by project management, dissemination, and engagement efforts.

-Most of the project work listed above is developed through or in coordination with:
+Most of the project work listed above was developed through or in coordination with:

 - Education and Outreach Working Group (EOWG)

 WAI-Guide, Authoritative Implementation Guidance and International Cooperation to Support Training, Awareness Raising, and Capacity Building, was a Support Action project, co-funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).
 The project started on 1 January 2019 and completed in December 2022.
 WAI-Guide aimed to:

 - Provide authoritative implementation guidance and training, thereby growing capacities of available accessibility experts;